jordanwuztknn/wifi-hacks/README.md

-# wifi-hacks
+# Wifi Hacks
 hacks  for your school wifi, all here!

+> [!WARNING]
-WARNING: I'm Not responsible for the trouble you get into by doing these
+> I'm not responsible for any trouble this gets you into.
+Do this at your own risk.

 # 💻 First Method: Crosh >_